modelsbuilder/ModelsBuilder.Original/readme.md

 #### Building

-Simply building the solution (in Visual Studio) either in Debug or Release does NOT build any NuGet nor Umbraco package.
+Simply building the solution (in Visual Studio) either in Debug or Release does NOT build any NuGet package.
 Building in Debug mode does NOT build the VSIX package, but building in Release mode DOES build the VSIX package.

-In order to build the NuGet package, the Umbraco package, and the VSIX package, use the build.ps1 Powershell script:
+In order to build the NuGet package and the VSIX package, use the build.ps1 Powershell script:

 To build version 1.2.3.45 (aka release 1.2.3)